ajmac244/Promo-Content-Generator-Translator/README.md

 node --env-file=.env build-vector-index.js
 ```

-### 4. Ask a question and get a response from the chatbot.
+### 4. Ask a question, retrieve vector search results, and get a response from the chatbot

 #### a.
 Open `generate-response.js` and replace values for `QUESTION`, `NUM_CANDIDATES`, `EXACT`, `LIMIT` as required.